kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 <code><strong>Raw pointers</strong></code>:<br>
   <ul>Lack Safety Guarantees:<br>

-  <li>They do not enforce borrow checking, lifetimes, or ownership rules.</li>
+  <li>They do not enforce borrow checking, lifetimes, or ownership rules.
-  <li>This means I can create dangling pointers, null pointers, or data races if not handled carefully.</li>
+  This means I can create dangling pointers, null pointers, or data races if not handled carefully.</li>
   <li>Use Cases:</li>

 Raw pointers are typically used in unsafe code for advanced scenarios, such as:<br>